ManojKumarM75/AI_based_Audio-Video_Content-Analyser_OpenSource/README.md

 ## 🌟 Why Join?

-- Collaborative learning environment
-- Regular peer study sessions and knowledge sharing
+- Collaborative learning environment: peer study sessions and knowledge sharing
+- Guided by industry proffessionals.
-- Gain knowledge of CNNs and other architectures (beginner to advanced)
+- Gain knowledge of Computer Visions, CNNs and other architectures
+- ML ops orchestration, Feature stores, Model Registry
+- Product Centricity
+- Learn to Sell AI Products and our Talents as well.
+- Agile Scrum, Git management.
 - Explore the intersection of AI and media technology
-- Operationalize ML ops orchestration, Feature stores, Model Registry , Version control of model.
-- We create a product with customer centricity
-- We can be then AI consultant  & Solution Architect
+- Could lead to AI consultant  & Solution Architect roles
-- We could sell our Talents

 ## 🧠 AI Architectures